 Gox suffered an emergency closure today after a massive hack led to a plunge in value.
 (Source: LeanBack.eu) Another view shows the same tremendous dropoff as the malicious parties sold off Bitcoins for pennies on the dollar.
 (Source: Tycale Charts) Volatility and security concerns have cast a dark shadow of the peer-to-peer cryptocurrency in recent weeks.
-Bitcoin : la monnaie virtuelle flambe, le monde réel s’inquiète.
+Many Bitcoin fans consider emergency market closures flagrant heresy.
+Mt.
+The storm had been building for over a week now.
+I. Bitcoin : la monnaie virtuelle flambe, le monde réel s’inquiète.
 Rick Rule: Discusses Bitcoin as an Alternative Currency – Gold Silver Bitcoin.

 Interview Excerpt: “Philosophically, I like the idea of competing currencies.

 (Source: Google Images) Some say Bitcoins could make buying illegal drugs easier.
 However, in reality Bitcoins are far from "untraceable".
 (Source: YouTube/Beardo/Dirt Nasty) Mt.
+Currency experiences massive inflation in a single day, markets stay open The day was October 28, 1929 and the sky was falling.
+Today modern exchanges automatically close to prevent such catastrophic sell offs.
+I. This Friday the New York Stock Exchange (NYSE) was hammered, losing 172.45 points (approximately a 1.4 percent dip) to close below 12,000 for the first time since March 18, 2011 -- nearly three months ago.
 Bitcoin is not decentralized : Inside 1712B.
 Bitcoin was designed by Satoshi Nakamoto, and the primary client is developed by a bunch of folks at bitcoin.org.